 Newborn Baby’s skin is much Thinner and Delicate as compared to an Adult’s Skin, and it also needs special care from its Parents.
 Babies can develop many types of skin problems and disorders shortly after they are born.
 A lot of these skin conditions will vanish within a few weeks, but skin conditions like Birthmarks will stay for a lifetime.

-Skin Problems and Conditions which a Newborn Baby can have After Birth
+Skin Problems & Conditions which a Newborn Baby can have After Birth

 1 # White Bumps on Newborn